 Three new drugs are also in the works:

 - Ocrelizumab: This is an IV-infused drug designed to treat primary progressive MS (PPMS).
 If approved, it will be given twice per year.
 Studies are ongoing and are expected to continue until late 2017.

 - Laquinimod: This is medication comes in tablet form.
 It’s being tested for relapse-remitting MS (RRMS).
-Scientists believe it works by stopping damaged immune cells from reaching the brain.
-Studies show potential benefits to RRMS patients during a short-term period.
+Scientists believe it works by stopping damaged immune cells from reaching the brain. show potential benefits to RRMS patients during a short-term period.
 However, side effects include headache, diarrhea, back pain, nausea, and infection.
 Studies on laquinimod began in 2013 and are expected to continue through 2018.

 - Anti-LINGO-1: This is an IV-infused drug that’s been shown to potentially repair myelin in people with optic neuritis.
 This condition occurs when the optic nerve is inflamed.
 It isn’t clear whether the drug actually repairs the damage, or if it just stops the symptoms.
 Studies on this drug are still ongoing.